BergLab/SpinalProjectome/README.md

 - MATLAB (recommended version: X or higher)
 - MATLAB toolboxes: (list specific toolboxes if applicable, e.g., Signal Processing Toolbox)
 - Clone or download this repository and set your MATLAB path accordingly.
+- Set the root of your working directory at the level of the repository.
 ---

 ## Step-by-Step Usage

+An example usage of the framework can be found in the **InstantiateModel** file

 ### 1. Instantiate Network Parameters

-Create the container for all network parameters and cell types:
+First, you will create the container for all network parameters and cell types:

 ```matlab
 MyNetwork = NetworkParameters();